kjordahl/osm-usfs/README.md

     $ ogr2ogr -fid 38 -f "ESRI Shapefile" -t_srs EPSG:4326 Boise.shp S_USA.AdministrativeForest.shp
 and exported to OSM with the JOSM editor.

-GeoJSON files are provided for convenience, they should be equivalent to the `.osm` files but can be rendered directly on GitHub.
+GeoJSON files are provided for convenience, they are simplified versions of the geometries in the `.osm` files but can be rendered directly on GitHub.
+The resolution of the GeoJSON files should be very good, but they are not identical to the originals.